cliqz-oss/cloudwatch-writer/readme.md

 cloudwatch-writer is a small web server compatible with [Prometheus Remote Writer Endpoint](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<remote_write>) to export Prometheus metrics to cloudwatch.

+Prometheus is much powerful than cloudwatch when it comes to working with metrics, but cloudwatch integrates well with other aws services.
+This program bridges the gap.

 ## Known problems
 1. Cloudwatch only allows at most 10 dimensions for a metrics, metrics with more than 10 dimensions is ignored